 Namatjira is now internationally renowned as the first Aboriginal artist of the desert to work in contemporary media and paint European style landscapes.
 He was undoubtably the most famous Aboriginal person known throughout Aboriginal communities in his time.

-While the first wave of Arrernte artists were men, taught by Batterbee and Namatjira, pottery was introduced to Hermannsburg in the early 1970s by Victor Jaensch, from Barossa Valley.
+While the first wave of Arrarnta artists were men, taught by Batterbee and Namatjira, pottery was introduced to Hermannsburg in the early 1970s by Victor Jaensch, from Barossa Valley.
 Jaensch advised on sourcing local clay, and built a small kiln.
 Two Arrernte teaching assistants, Nashasson Ungwanaka and Joseph Rontji, began the tradition of making sculptures from clay.
 These figures were painted and sold to tourists at the craft shop (Isaacs 2000, p.50).

 These men were thus the first ‘Hermannsburg Potters’ and would go on to influence the development of artistic style of the current generation of women Potters.

-In addition the current generation of Potters are strongly influenced by Namatjira’s depiction of country, as well as his modern use of style.
+In addition the current generation of Potters are strongly influenced by Namatjira’s depiction of Country, as well as his modern use of style.
 Many of the present day Potters recall watching Albert Namtjira work and are associated with him either directly or by kinship.

 2000 Isaacs, J, The Hermannsburg Potters: Aranda Artists of Central Australia, Craftsman House, Sydney.